fortinetdev/terraform-provider-fortios/website/docs/r/fortios_firewall_policy6.html.markdown

 * `label` - Label for the policy that appears when the GUI is in Section View mode.
 * `global_label` - Label for the policy that appears when the GUI is in Global View mode.
 * `rsso` - Enable/disable RADIUS single sign-on (RSSO).
 * `custom_log_fields` - Log field index numbers to append custom log fields to log messages for this policy.
+The structure of `custom_log_fields` block is documented below.
 * `replacemsg_override_group` - Override the default replacement message group for this policy.
 * `srcaddr_negate` - When enabled srcaddr specifies what the source address must NOT be.
 * `dstaddr_negate` - When enabled dstaddr specifies what the destination address must NOT be.
 * `service_negate` - When enabled service specifies what the service must NOT be.
 * `groups` - Names of user groups that can authenticate with this policy.
+The structure of `groups` block is documented below.
 * `users` - Names of individual users that can authenticate with this policy.
+The structure of `users` block is documented below.
 * `devices` - Names of devices or device groups that can be matched by the policy.
+The structure of `devices` block is documented below.
 * `timeout_send_rst` - Enable/disable sending RST packets when TCP sessions expire.
 * `ssl_mirror` - Enable to copy decrypted SSL traffic to a FortiGate interface (called SSL mirroring).
 * `ssl_mirror_intf` - SSL mirror interface name.
+The structure of `ssl_mirror_intf` block is documented below.
 * `dsri` - Enable DSRI to ignore HTTP server responses.
 * `vlan_filter` - Set VLAN filters.